stancic/docker-and-kube-practical-guide/README.md

-# Docker & Kubernetes: The Practical Guide [2022 Edition]
+# Docker & Kubernetes: The Practical Guide [2022 Edition] By Maximilian Schwarzmüller / Academind GmbH

 Here I'll push every task that I do in each of the sections.